 WordPress vs Joomla vs Drupal vs Magento,

-Your business requires a new website but, before you take the plunge and choose a developer, you recognise the need to understand a bit more about the content management systems (CMS) on offer.
+Your business requires a new website but, before you take the plunge and choose a developer, you need to understand a bit more about the content management systems (CMS) on offer.

 Considering WordPress vs Joomla, Drupal or Magento may seem like a daunting task but we have done the hard work for you.
 If you are struggling to sift out the key information when it comes to comparing WordPress vs Joomla, WordPress vs Drupal and WordPress vs Magento, read on.

 Comparisons between WordPress, Joomla, Drupal and Magento often use a lot of technical language.
 Before we go into more detail about these 4 key content management systems, we have a brief explanation of a few key terms and how they relate to our four content management systems for you:

 A CMS (content management system) is a user-friendly computer program that allows a user to create and update a website without computer coding skills.

 WordPress, Joomla, Drupal and Magento are all content management systems but Magento’s main focus is on ecommerce.

 The term ‘open source software’ describes computer programs that have been written for anyone to use.
 Using open source programs can keep development and maintenance costs down as, at their most basic level, they are free.